Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Proof of Lemma

-Let $S_p$ be a $p$-Sylow subgroup of $G$ for each prime number $p$.
-If $S_p$ is a normal subgroup of $G$ for any prime number $p$, then it is well known that $G$ is isomorphic to the direct product of all Sylow subgroups.
-Then, $G$ is nilpotent.
-In particular, it is solvable.
-Then, $G$ is cyclic as we have already seen in Subsection~\ref{skakai}.
+First, assume that $S_p$ is a normal subgroup of $G$ for any prime number $p$.
+Then it is well known that $G$ is isomorphic to the direct product of all Sylow subgroups.
+Therefore, in this case, $G$ is solvable.
+Thus, $G$ is cyclic as we have already seen in Subsection~\ref{skakai}.

-We assume that there exists a prime number $p$ such that $S_p$ is not a normal subgroup of $G$.
-Set
+Next, we assume that there exists a prime number $p$ such that $S_p$ is not a normal subgroup of $G$.
+The following subgroup is called the {\em normalizer} of $S_p$.